semo21/Studying/README.md

 032024 lol still hell diving

 032224 Started devleoping sliding puzzle with Unity, but haven't figured out how to properly contact source coudes with github repo.

+032324 Still figuring out and developing puzzle.
+Just leave a log for today.